- Print

 Title, Author, Subject and Keywords

-Descriptions to be included in the document properties of the PDF file.
+These fields provide the descriptions that will be included in the document properties of the generated PDF file.

 Image Compression

-Three options and a JPEG quality value (default 80%) are available for compressing images:
+Three Compression options and a JPEG Quality value (default 80%) are available for compressing images:

 PDF/A-3 - Tunneling Attachment(s) into PDF